camunda/camunda-docs-manual/content/update/minor/79-to-710/_index.md

 8. For administrators and developers: [Support for JDK 9 / 10 / 11](#support-for-jdk-9-10-11)
 9. For administrators: [History Related Changes](#history-related-changes)
 10. For developers: [Changed Webjar Structure](#changed-webjar-structure)
+11. For administrators and developers: [Changed Permissions for Starting Process In Tasklist](#changed-permissions-for-starting-process-in-tasklist)

 This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda BPM 7.10.